Retief of the CDT: Information about this great science fiction series and two fan fiction short stories

 "You're a ship's captain?"

-"Pilot-captain of the Odyssey out of Terra.
+"Pilot-captain of the Odyssey out of Lille.
 I've got a shipment of energy converters scheduled for delivery on Sphinx in a week.
 I landed here to give the crew shore leave and now can't depart because a Groaci fleet has jammed the airspace.
 The tower won't let me move until they depart."

 "Hmmm," Magnan said to himself.
 "Emergency planet lift-off permit, Form G17-a.
 That's a quadruplicate-copy form requiring extensive justification attachments.
 I should be able to run it up to a good ten pounds if I use extra heavy paper."
 The little man's features brightened.
 "Follow me.
 We'll get right on it."